 The Denver Broncos and Seattle Seahawks will face off in Super Bowl 2014 on Sunday in a mouthwatering match up from the MetLife Stadium in East Rutherford, New Jersey.
 This huge game will be watched by millions across the globe and will start at 6.30 p.m.
-ET and can be watched on TV on the Fox network or online through free live stream (details below).
+ET and can be watched on TV on the Fox network.
 The Super Bowl 2014 Half-Time Show featuring Bruno Mars and The Red Hot Chili Peppers will start from 8 p.m.
 ET.

 This game could go either way with both teams clearly being the two most impressive in the NFL throughout the season.
 Seattle's success has largely been built on its rock solid defense, where as Denver have been able to take apart just about every team put in front of them with Peyton Manning and their on fire offensive unit.

 Some analysts believe that the Seahawks have the edge, as they have the stronger ability to force turnovers at a shockingly regular rate, and if they can steal possession at key moments in Sunday's game then it could swing things their way.